microsoft/lagscope/README.md

 On Linux, install cmake & gcc.

-On Windows, install cmake by select 'C++ build tools' if install from Build Tools for Visual Studio OR by select 'Desktop development with C++' if install from Visual Studio.
+On Windows, install "C++ build tools", it is an option in "Build Tools for Visual Studio".
+C++ build tools contains necessary compiler and cmake.

 Run the following commands in terminal shell on Linux and in Developer Command Prompt on Windows.